There cannot be a demographic dividend if there is no gender dividend - Nayaradzayi Gumbodzvanda , Rosaria Memorial Trust

 Mindful of the recommendations and commitments made at the 29th GIMAC session in January the 30th GIMAC session sought to identify strategies approaches and interventions that have worked for gender responsive continental policy framework towards economic development with special focus on the demographic dividend and role of young women.

-While deliberating on the 30th GIMAC sub-themes on education and skills development, employment and entrepreneurship, governance peace and security, SRHR, Agriculture, participants shared best practices such as Burkina Faso Agricultural incubation Center using technologies based on renewable energy for farming, Plan International’s shift from viewing girls as victims to girls with agency & resilience and using innovative approaches such as community owned projects.
-And AAPI’s use of art, videos and pictures to tell women’s stories for peace and highlighting the impact of war on women and role in peace building.
+While deliberating on the 30th GIMAC sub-themes on education and skills development, employment and entrepreneurship, governance peace and security, SRHR, and agriculture, participants shared best practices such as Burkina Faso Agricultural incubation Center using technologies based on renewable energy for farming as well as Plan International’s shift from viewing girls as victims to girls with agency & resilience and using innovative approaches such as community owned projects.
+Also exhibited was AAPI’s use of art, videos and pictures to tell women’s stories for peace and highlighting the impact of war on women and role in peace building.

-Despite the progress participants remained cognizant of the existing challenges citing of lack access to information and services on Sexual and Reproductive Health and Rights, existence of harmful cultural practices such as FGM, early/forced and child marriages, access to quality education, inadequate representation of women and girls in peace and decision making processes, implementation of laws and policies and criminalization of Abortion were among others.
+Despite the progress, participants remained cognizant of the existing challenges citing lack access to information and services on Sexual and Reproductive Health and Rights, existence of harmful cultural practices such as FGM, early/forced and child marriages, lack of access to quality education, inadequate representation of women and girls in peace and decision making processes, implementation of laws and policies and criminalization of Abortion, among others.

-Overall women present at the 30th GIMAC session kept re-echoing the need to engender the demographic dividend and ensure that all efforts undertaken to implement the AU Road Map on harnessing the demographic dividend are gender sensitive in theory and practice.
-In addition the women strongly called for the elimination of all forms of violation and discrimination against women and girls.
-Awake to the shocking news from Tanzania in which President John Pombe Magufuli issued a statement stopping pregnant girls from resuming school, the women were greatly concerned and called for girls are given a second chance to go back to school and called for the creation of an enabling environment and support mechanism to enable the girls to excel.
+Overall, women present at the 30th GIMAC session kept re-echoing the need to engender the demographic dividend and ensure that all efforts undertaken to implement the AU Road Map on harnessing the demographic dividend are gender sensitive in theory and practice.
+In addition, the women strongly called for the elimination of all forms of violation and discrimination against women and girls.
+Awake to the shocking news from Tanzania in which President John Pombe Magufuli issued a statement stopping pregnant girls from resuming school, the women were greatly concerned and called for girls to be given a second chance to go back to school and for the creation of an enabling environment and support mechanism to enable the girls to excel.